Article 102 of the Treaty on the Functioning of the European Union: Refusal to supply

 Refusal to supply is where a dominant firm decides to not supply goods or services to another firm.
 The categorisation of refusal to supply cases as a form of 'abuse' has been quite controversial.
 Some would argue that it is the prerogative of a firm who it decides to supply its goods and services to and that punishing the firm for not supplying a different firm or forcing the dominant firm to sell their products against their will, is wrong.
 Francis Jacobs, an Advocate General in the Court of Justice, acknowledged this, stating that 'the right to choose one's trading partners and freely to dispose of one's property are generally recognised principles in the laws of the Member States' and that if these rights were to be infringed it would 'require careful justification'.
-It has also been argued that the act of forcing the dominant firm to supply its products to others may not produce pro-competitive effects if ‘free-riders’ are able to take advantage of investments that have been made by other firms on the market.
+It has also been argued that the act of forcing the dominant firm to supply its products to others may not produce pro-competitive effects if 'free-riders' are able to take advantage of investments that have been made by other firms on the market.
 This has also been acknowledged by Advocate General Jacobs and the European Commission.

-Irrespective of these controversies, the law does, in certain circumstances, impose a duty on dominant firms to not to refuse to supply their products and can impose an obligation on the firm to supply the products.
+Irrespective of these controversies, the law does, in certain circumstances, impose a duty on dominant firms not to refuse to supply their products and can impose an obligation on the firm to supply the products.
 Case law has developed a substantial test to determine when refusing to supply a downstream customer by an upstream firm amounts to an abuse of the dominant (upstream) firm's position.